PranavSanghavi/PranavSanghavi/README.md

 </a>
 </p>

-🛠️ My Toolbox
+My Toolbox

-My work involves a diverse stack of hardware, scientific computing, and software development.
+My work involves a diverse mix of hardware, scientific computing, and software development.

 Scientific Computing & Programming
 <!--